-As a single mother of five, Mrs. Millicent Torkelson is a do-it-yourselfer with a flair for finding ingenious ways to make ends meet.
+As a single mother of five, Mrs. Millicent Torkelson is a do-it-yourselfer with a flair for finding ingenious ways to make ends meet and making the best of bad times.
 Her oldest daughter ...

-As a single mother of five, Mrs. Millicent Torkelson is a do-it-yourselfer with a flair for finding ingenious ways to make ends meet.
-Her oldest daughter Dorothy is a sensitive dreamer who finds solace by talking to the "man in the moon".
-The rest of the clan includes Steven, Chuckie, Mary Sue and Ruth Ann, all of whom easily get themselves in and out of trouble.
-Making the best of bad times.Written by
+As a single mother of five, Mrs. Millicent Torkelson is a do-it-yourselfer with a flair for finding ingenious ways to make ends meet and making the best of bad times.
+Her oldest daughter Dorothy Jane is a sensitive dreamer who finds solace by talking to the "man in the moon".
+Dorothy Jane's siblings: Steven Floyd, Ruth Ann, Chuckie Lee, and Mary Sue; easily get themselves in and out of trouble.Written by

 8 of 9 people found this review helpful.

 Was this review helpful to you?

 | Report this